MicrosoftDocs/dynamics-365-intelligent-order-management/topics/transfer-order-in-iom.md

     1. **Company**.
     1. **From warehouse** to specify the warehouse to transfer from, and **To warehouse** to specify the warehouse to transfer to.
     1. Optionally, enter a **Ship date** value if you know when the transfer will ship out, and a **Receive date** value specifying when it will be received.
 These two optional fields can also be left blank.
-1. To create **Transfer Order Product**, select **New Transfer Order product**, and then enter values for **Product**, **Line number**, and **Transfer quantity**.
+1. To create a transfer order product, select **New Transfer Order product**, and then enter values for **Product**, **Line number**, and **Transfer quantity**.
 If you see that several other fields are locked, this means that those values are populated from Supply Chain Management as part of dual-write synchronization.
-1. If you entered a **Ship date** and **Receive date** on the header, those values would default to the lines and can be overridden.
+1. If you entered a **Ship date** and a **Receive date** on the header, those values are populated by default to the lines and can be overridden.
 1. Select **Save**.
 Once **Transfer Order Products** is saved, it will sync to Supply Chain Management to be processed further.

 ## Process transfer order and status updates.

-As **Transfer Order** processes in Supply Chain Management the status updates are reflected via dual-write in Dataverse and becomes visible in Intelligent Order Management.
-When **Transfer Order** gets shipped, the status of **Shipped** is updated on the header and lines. **Shipped Quantity** is reflected on the **Transfer Order product** form.
-When the **Transfer Order** is received in supply chain management, the status of **Received** is updated on the header.
-The Line status reflects as **None** after the item is received.
+As transfer orders process in Supply Chain Management, the status updates are reflected via dual-write in Dataverse and become visible in Intelligent Order Management.
+When a transfer order gets shipped, the status is updated to **Shipped** on the header and lines.
+The **Shipped Quantity** value is reflected on the **Transfer Order product** form.
+When the transfer order is received in Supply Chain Management, the status is updated to **Received** on the header.
+The **Line Status** value is set to **None** after the item is received.

 ## View of Transfer Order Products within Sales Order Products

-A view of **Transfer orders** is available inside the **sales order product**  within a separate tab showing the list of Transfers for the order product along with the **shipping** and **receiving warehouse**.
-This would give visibility of incoming inventory for the assigned warehouse to the sales order product.
+A view of transfer orders is available via a tab on the sales order product form.
+The **Transfer Orders** tab shows the list of transfers for the order product, including values for the **Shipping Warehouse** and **To Warehouse**.
+This tab provides visibility into incoming inventory for the assigned warehouse to the sales order product.

 ![Transfer order view](media/transfer-order.png)